Rishabh-Mer/survey_analysis_tool/README.md

     *After installation, ensure they are added to the system PATH.*

+---

 ### 💡 Additional Notes
 * Ensure that ollama is running before starting the backend.
 * The vector database (ChromaDB) is stored in the database/ directory.
 * Ensure to create ```.env```
 * If you encounter issues with dependencies, verify your Python version and package installations.

+---
+*Enjoy using the Survey Analysis LLM RAG Agent!*